 Set Up a Living Trust in Northern Virginia

 Without the benefits of a Living Trust, your heirs must take your estate through probate court.
 Part of the probate process is to perform a physical inventory and appraisal of all estate assets to determine applicable taxes.
 Only when all debts and taxes have been paid, will the final distribution of assets be transferred to the heirs.
 Before your heirs face the probate process, take a proactive approach to planning by creating a living trust.
-The estate planning attorneys at Northern Virginia Trusts and Estates are located in Vienna and provide the legal documents necessary to create a living trust in Northern Virginia that will fit your estate planning needs.
+The estate planning attorney at Northern Virginia Trusts and Estates are located in Vienna and provide the legal documents necessary to create a living trust in Northern Virginia that will fit your estate planning needs.

 The Purpose of a Living Trust